 Applications are only accepted for the fall semester.
 While new applications to the Creative Writing MFA program will continue to be read until admissions decisions have been made, the application deadline for best consideration for all funding opportunities is December 1.

-- A writing sample consisting of 20-30 pages of prose (fiction, nonfiction, or a combination of the two), or 10-20 pages of poetry, or both.
+- A writing sample consists of 20-30 pages of Prose (fiction, creative nonfiction, or a combination of the two), or 10-20 pages of Poetry.

 - For second language speakers of English applying to the MFA program, one of the following minimum language test scores is required.
 Note that this departmental requirement is more stringent than the Graduate School’s requirement.